Whether you’ve been blogging for 3 weeks or 3+ years, you’re never too late (or early) to learn how to SEO like a pro!

 How To SEO Like a Pro (Step by Step)

-Now that we’ve cleared up some popular background questions about how to SEO and keywords, let’s dive into the steps that I use to rank my work and my clients’ work on the first page of Google.
+Now that we’ve cleared up some popular background questions about SEO and keywords, let’s dive into the steps that I use to rank on the first page of Google.

 Because there is much to be said about SEO, this step-by-step, how to SEO tutorial is going to focus on the “how” of SEO rather than the “why” of each step.
 My goal is to make your task of getting organic traffic easier and more attainable.

 The structure, or navigation, of your website is so important.
 Structuring your site the right way affects your visitors, which affects your SEO!

 Bloggers should start with two to four main categories.

 If you have too many confusing menu options, combine similar categories into one.
 Remove (or nestle) categories that you don’t contribute to at least monthly.